metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_http_route_v1alpha1_manifest.md

 Optional:

 - `hostname` (String) PreciseHostname is the fully qualified domain name of a network host.
-This matches the RFC 1123 definition of a hostname with 1 notable exception that numeric IP addresses are not allowed.
-Note that as per RFC1035 and RFC1123, a *label* must consist of lower case alphanumeric characters or '-', and must start and end with an alphanumeric character.
+Thismatches the RFC 1123 definition of a hostname with 1 notable exception thatnumeric IP addresses are not allowed.Note that as per RFC1035 and RFC1123, a *label* must consist of lower casealphanumeric characters or '-', and must start and end with an alphanumericcharacter.
 No other punctuation is allowed.
-- `path` (Attributes) Path defines parameters used to modify the path of the incoming request.
-The modified path is then used to construct the location header.
-When empty, the request path is used as-is. (see [below for nested schema](#nestedatt--spec--to--rules--matches--filters--url_rewrite--path))
+- `path` (Attributes) Path defines parameters used to modify the path of the incoming request.The modified path is then used to construct the location header.When empty, the request path is used as-is. (see [below for nested schema](#nestedatt--spec--to--rules--matches--filters--url_rewrite--path))
-- `port` (Number) Port is the port to be used in the value of the 'Location' header in the response.
-When empty, port (if specified) of the request is used.
+- `port` (Number) Port is the port to be used in the value of the 'Location'header in the response.When empty, port (if specified) of the request is used.
 - `scheme` (String)
 - `status_code` (Number) StatusCode is the HTTP status code to be used in response.